rbmiao/make_gem/README.md

 end
 ```

-Or move some with an extra ruby file:
+Or move some codes to an extra ruby file:
 ```
 % tree
 .